Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The right platform for your portfolio depends on your long-term financial goals and how hands-on you’d like to be with your investments.
-And keep in mind that if you plan to jump ship, most brokers charge account transfer fees between $50 to $75.
+If you want to change brokers, let them know you intend to initiate an in-kind or automated customer account transfer service (ACATS) transfer of assets to a new brokerage.
+Your new broker should be able to guide you through the process with step-by-step instructions.
+Most brokers charge account transfer fees between $50 to $75.

 5. Adjust your asset allocation

 Think of your asset allocation strategy as a living, breathing entity.
-It should never remain static and should be reevaluated multiple times over the course of your investing journey.
+It should remain fluid and get reevaluated multiple times throughout your investing journey.

 Advisers encourage 30-somethings to split their funds between high-growth securities, like stocks, and safer, more consistent securities, like bonds.
-The right balance depends on your risk tolerance, but you’ll want to aim for something in the neighborhood of 75% to 80% high-growth assets and 20% to 25% conservative assets.
+The right balance depends on your risk tolerance, but aim for something in the neighborhood of 75% to 80% high-growth assets and 20% to 25% conservative assets, according to some experts.

 Compare stock trading platforms

 As you navigate investing in your 30s, consider adding stocks to the mix.
-Trading platforms make it easier than ever, but do you homework and choose the best platform for your needs.
+Trading platforms make it easier than ever, but do your homework and choose the best platform for your needs.

 6. Explore real estate investments